LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Related Work

-Neither of the aforementioned algorithms were designed specifically to infuse spatial geometric prior knowledge into semantic segmentation, especially for autonomous driving perception.
-In this paper, we contribute to both LD and FD.
-We introduce a logit-wise dynamic weight controller to address the limitations of using a single fixed weight in DKD.
-Additionally, we develop an adaptively-recalibrated feature distillation algorithm that includes feature recalibration via kernel regression and in-depth feature consistency quantification.
-Extensive experiments demonstrate the superior performance of our LIX framework compared to all the reviewed algorithms.
+However, the aforementioned algorithms are not designed specifically to infuse spatial geometric prior knowledge for semantic segmentation.
+In this article, we make significant advancements in both LD and FD.
+We introduce a logit-wise dynamic weight controller to address the limitations of using a single, fixed weight in DKD.
+Additionally, we develop an adaptively-recalibrated feature distillation algorithm that includes feature recalibration and feature consistency quantification.
+Extensive experiments demonstrate the superior performance of our LIX framework over all algorithms reviewed.